Arkweid/graphql-smart_select/README.md

 ## Usage

-Smart Select works as en extension for `field_class`:
+Smart Select works as an extension for `field_class`:

 ```ruby
 module GraphqlAPI